zer0-byt3/henrymedstest/README.md

 Developer Notes

 Introduction
-The Reservation System is a web application designed to allow clients to view and reserve appointment slots provided by various service providers.
+The Henry Meds Appointment System is a web application designed to allow clients to view and reserve appointment slots provided by various service providers.
 It provides two user roles: clients and providers.
-Clients can view available appointment slots, select one, and confirm their reservation.
+Clients can view available appointment slots, select one, and confirm their appointment.
 Providers can add available time slots for clients to reserve.

 Folder Structure
 src: Contains the source code for the frontend application.